New Xbox hits stores, launching holiday season console war - RFI

 Xbox, famous for games such as Halo, Gears of War and Forza Horizon, held an online countdown to midnight for Australia and New Zealand.

-Phil Spencer, executive vice-president of gaming at Microsoft, told gamers on a Facebook live event that they were taking "the first step into the next generation of gaming."
+Phil Spencer, executive vice-president of gaming at Microsoft, told gamers during a Facebook live event that they were taking "the first step into the next generation of gaming."

 "And you will be the first in the world to experience it."